larstvei/Check-VTA/README.md

 q .
 ```

+It loads the [vta](./vta.maude) calculus and modal logic, modelchecks a
-where `P` is a virtually timed ambient and `F` is a formula.
-We provide a
+virtually timed ambient `P` against a formula `F` and finally quits.
+We provide
-script for running several analyses in parallel.
-It takes a number of maude
+a script `tester.sh` for running several analyses in parallel.
+It takes a
-files as argument, and places the output in a `result` directory.
+number of maude files as argument, and places the output in a `result`
+directory.

 If one wants to run all of the provided examples, it can be achieved with the
 following: